hageranter/ET3/README.md

 ## Situations Where the Grouping May Not Be Optimal

-- **Tier boundaries waste capacity.** If a priority tier's last trip has, say, 3kg of unused space, the next tier is not allowed to use it, even if one of its deliveries would fit — trips never mix priorities.
-This is deliberate (it makes the priority guarantee absolute) but it means the result isn't the tightest possible packing.
+- **Trips never mix priorities, so some space goes unused.** If a priority-1 trip ends with 3kg of empty space, a priority-2 delivery that would fit there still can't use it — it has to start a new trip instead.
+This is on purpose (it's what keeps the priority rule airtight), but it means the packing isn't as tight as it could be.
-- **Area placement is greedy, not globally optimal.** Within a tier, each delivery is placed into the first trip that fits (preferring same area), not re-evaluated against every possible arrangement.
-A different processing order could occasionally produce fewer trips or tighter area clustering.
+- **Deliveries go into the first trip that fits, not the best one.** Within a priority group, each delivery is placed into the first trip with room (same area preferred), without checking every possible arrangement.
+A different order could sometimes fit everything into fewer trips.
-- **Splitting uses first-fit-decreasing bin packing**, a well-known approximation.
-It's simple and generally good but isn't guaranteed to use the mathematically minimum number of parts in every case.
+- **Splitting is fast, not perfect.** When a package needs to be split, it uses a simple, well-known method (biggest units first, into the first part with room).
+This usually works well, but a more thorough approach could occasionally use one less part.

 ## At 1,000,000 Deliveries

-- `TripPlanner.PackTier` searches through all trips opened so far for every delivery it places (`trips.FirstOrDefault(...)`).
-Within a very large single priority tier, this is effectively O(n²) and would get noticeably slow.
+- **Finding a trip gets slower as the list grows.** For every delivery, the program checks all trips opened so far in that priority group to find one with room.
+With that many deliveries, this checking adds up and the program would noticeably slow down.
-- `DeliveryFileReader` loads the entire file into memory at once (`File.ReadAllLines`) and builds every `Delivery` object up front.
-At 1,000,000+ rows this holds a large amount of data in memory simultaneously; a streaming, line-by-line reader would scale much better.
+- **The whole input file loads into memory at once.** The program reads the entire file before processing any of it.
+At 1,000,000+ rows, that's a lot of data held in memory at the same time — reading it one line at a time instead would use far less memory.
-- The `GroupBy`/`OrderBy` calls used to form priority tiers and area groups allocate intermediate collections — fine at small scale, but extra overhead at very large scale.
+- **Sorting and grouping adds some overhead.** Grouping deliveries by priority and area creates extra copies of the data behind the scenes.
+Not noticeable on a small file, but it adds up at a very large scale.

 ## What I'd Improve With Another Day